-The meter can also measure E along a different axis, but readings can also be taken in all Es at the same time (Triaxial) using
+The meter can also measure E along different axis, but readings can also be taken in all Es at the same time (Triaxial) using

-$$E^2 = E_x^2 + E_y^2 + E_z^2 \tag{7}$$
+86 $E^2 = E_x^2 + E_y^2 + E_z^2$ (7)

 Measurement of radiation power flux densities was made by simply pointing the meter to the source of RF radiation.
 A maximum of about 15 m distance from the base was considered and measurements were taken at 1.5 m interval from each base station.
-Each measurement was Comment [G13]: Inserted: a
+Each measurement was made by holding the meter away from the body, at 1.5 m above the ground level as suggested by Ismail et al. (2010).